seifhassine/REasy/readme.md

 <br>

 **REasy Editor** is a quality-of-life toolkit for RE games that currently supports viewing and editing of some RE Engine files.
 It also includes miscellaneous tools to speed up your work.
-Supports RSZ files (SCN, PFB, User) from all games, as well as UVAR, MSG, MOTBANK and CFIL files.
+Supports RSZ files (SCN, PFB, User) from all games, as well as UVAR, MSG, MOTBANK, MESH and CFIL files.

 REasy GUI is currently available in English and Chinese (limited)